Robert Wringham

-Robert Wringham (born 28 November 1982) is a British writer, best known for his humor writing and as the editor of New Escapologist magazine.
-His first collection, A Loose Egg, was shortlisted for the 2015 Leacock Medal.
-He has also written two histories of alternative comedy and a comic novel.
+Robert Wringham (born 28 November 1982) is a British humorist, best known as the editor of New Escapologist magazine and for his role in Melt It!
+The Film of the Iceman (2026).
+His first essay collection, A Loose Egg, was shortlisted for the Stephen Leacock Medal.
+He has also written two histories of alternative comedy and two comic novels.

+Early life

+Wringham was born in England but moved to Scotland in 2004, where he worked as a librarian.
+His creative career began in stand-up comedy while posting short stories based on his material to Geocities and Livejournal.